najlae01/zelda/README.md

 ## Introduction

-This is a simplified version of the classic game "The Legend of Zelda" developed as part of the CS50 Introduction to Game Development course.
+This is a simplified version of the classic game **The Legend of Zelda** developed as part of the CS50 Introduction to Game Development course.
 In this game, players control a character who must navigate through dungeons, defeat enemies, and solve puzzles to progress.

 ![zelda](https://github.com/najlae01/zelda/assets/88176530/a004ac3e-ca2f-452d-93a1-8b9db8860795)